-A maximum of 6.5 ECTS credits for an internship may be used to substitute part of the study abroad requirement, except for the Bachelor's study programme in EBE, specialisation Emerging Markets and IB, specialisation Emerging Markets.
-The requirements are published on MySBE Intranet.
+A maximum of 6.5 ECTS credits for a curricular internship may be used to substitute part of the study abroad requirement, except for the Bachelor's study programme in EBE, specialisation Emerging Markets and IB, specialisation Emerging Markets.
+The requirements are published on SBE Student Intranet.